confusedmatrix/keele-scm-module-evaluation/README.md

 ```

 ## Generating the module evaluation assets
 For this to do anything useful, you must drop some files into `data/raw/modules` in order for the script to generate assets for them.
-The format for file structure should be:
+The format for the file structure should be:

 ```
 data